 Why does God sometimes heal and sometimes not?
 Can our physical suffering be a result of unconfessed sin in our lives?
 Why does God allow tragedies to happen?
-Why is it that sometimes when we are praying hard for someone to make it through the night, we feel like God is unresponsive?
-Does God turn His back on us?
-We have probably all felt that way at some time, or watched someone else struggle with these questions.
+Why is it that sometimes when we are praying hard for someone to make it through the night, we feel like God is unresponsive – possibly turning His back on us?
+We have probably all felt that way at some time, or watched someone else struggle with these things.
 Looking back at his letter, James has lots of great advice for us.

 Dear brothers and sisters, when troubles come your way, consider it an opportunity for great joy.
 For you know that when your faith is tested, your endurance has a chance to grow.
 So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing. – James 1:2-4

 So not anger or self-pity, but joy.
 I need to choose joy in even the most difficult of situations, persevering and asking our generous God for wisdom in the situation.